fjmoronreyes/rag-documents-qa/README.md

 The repository also includes an **evaluation framework** to benchmark answer quality against a gold dataset, measuring both response accuracy and the percentage of answers that cite correct supporting passages.

+The implementation follows a **clean, modular architecture** designed for clarity, reproducibility, and extensibility.
+Each step of the pipeline is encapsulated in its own component, following the principle of *separation of concerns*.
+This makes it easy to swap out models, replace the vector database, or extend evaluation metrics without touching unrelated logic.

+Key design principles:
+- **Object-Oriented Structure**: the pipeline is organized into classes that encapsulate state and behavior, providing clarity and modularity.
+While the design is object-oriented in structure, it does not rely on deep inheritance hierarchies or abstract interfaces instead, it favors composition and modular components over strict OOP patterns.
+- **Single Responsibility**: each class (e.g., `DocumentLoader`, `TextExtractor`, `ChunkBuilder`, `TextEmbedder`, `IndexCreator`) is responsible for exactly one task.
+- **Modularity and Reusability**: embedding, indexing, and evaluation logic are decoupled, allowing independent testing and replacement.
+- **Transparency and Logging**: all major operations are logged for traceability and debugging.
+- **Reproducibility**: deterministic chunking, deduplication by `chunk_id`, and persistent storage ensure results can be reproduced across runs.
+- **Extensibility**: the pipeline is designed so new embedding models, retrievers, or evaluation metrics can be integrated with minimal changes.

 ## Document Processor

 The Document Processor module is responsible for preparing raw PDFs so they can be used in the RAG pipeline.
 It covers three key steps: loading the documents, extracting and splitting text, and converting those splits into structured chunks that can be indexed and retrieved later.